 OVERVIEW

-- While a solo 401k requires that you do not have any full-time W-2 employees in your business, there’s one exception: your spouse.
+• While a solo 401k requires that you do not have any employees, including part-time employees who are at least 21 years of age, and have worked over 500 hours per year for 3 consecutive 12-month periods, there’s one exception: your spouse.

-- Your spouse can be added to your solo 401k plan whether they act as an employee or an owner in the business.
+• Your spouse can be added to your solo 401k plan whether they act as a W-2 employee, or an owner in the business.

-The solo 401k plan requires that you must not have any full-time W-2 employees in your business that works over 1,000 hours per year.
-There is only one exception to this rule: Your spouse.
-Having your spouse work in your business can double your contribution limits for your household.
+solo 401k plan requires that you must not have any employees, including part-time employees who are at least 21 years of age, and have worked over 500 hours per year for 3 consecutive 12-month periods.
+There is only one exception to this rule, your spouse.
+Having your spouse work in your business makes them eligible to be added to your solo 401k plan, and can double your solo 401k contribution limits for your household.

 Reasons to include your spouse into your solo 401k plan